syagawa/cameyamasan/README.md

 ## Compile source to Camera @PC

-1. git clone this repository to Linux machine.
+1. git clone this repository to PC.
-2. Open this directory by Arduino IDE
+2. Open this directory by Arduino IDE.
 3. Connect ESP32 Camera to PC.
-4. Compile to ESP32 Camera
+4. Compile to ESP32 Camera.

 ## Settings @Controller